-- 11. Capital Budget - a.
+- a.
 The City utilizes a rolling 10 Year Capital Plan that provides key strategic inputs for the upcoming budget year, a framework for the three year budget plan, and a future outlook of long range capital requirements. - b.
-The City shall operate under an asset management framework which includes the compilation and maintenance of a full asset inventory including condition assessment and lifecycle plans to support the maintenance and replacement of assets.
+The City shall operate under an asset management framework which includes the compilation and maintenance of a full asset inventory including condition assessment and lifecycle plans to support the maintenance and replacement of assets. - c.

-- c.
 The City shall utilize a facility predictive model to inform growth capital strategies. - d.
 The City utilizes two categories to define its infrastructure needs: - i.
 Repair, Maintain, Replace (RMR) Capital initiatives that relate to maintaining current service levels that are required by lifecycle plans and are considered a replacement or rehabilitation of existing infrastructure, facilities, and equipment. - ii.
 Growth Capital initiatives that are required to meet future demand relating to facilities, equipment, technology, and infrastructure for the development of cultivating and strengthening the community. - e.
 The City has several sources of financing available to be used toward Capital Infrastructure.
 The funding allocations are comprised of various Provincial and Federal Grants, City Reserves, and the predetermined amount of Pay as You Go (PAYG) funds established through the Capital Funding Formula. - f.
-Council shall review and approve the RMR Capital Budget approximately six months prior to the next fiscal year so that preparatory work and applications can be completed and be made available at the beginning of the next approved budget year.
-Expenditures relating to these RMR projects will not be incurred until final approval of the corporate business plan and budget.
-Complete project charters supporting the 10 year RMR capital plan will be provided to Council as part of the review process. - g.
-Capital projects relating to Growth will be reviewed during Council's deliberation of the subsequent budget year.
-Complete project charters supporting the 10 year Growth capital plan will be provided to Council as part of the review process. - 12.
-Budget Amendments
+Council shall review and provide final approval of the RMR Capital Budget approximately six months prior to the next fiscal year. - g.
+This approval shall grant Administration the authority to issue binding procurement documents such as Request for Proposals, Invitations to Tender and purchase orders and to award contracts at any time after final approval is received from Council.